junkun-ren/PersonalWebsite/content/0-research.md

 {% include figure.html img="multiple zooplankton or phytoplankton illustration.png" alt="multiple zooplankton or phytoplankton illustration" caption="Model extension - more species within each trophic level" width="90%" %}

 Given the single consumer-single producer model model, it is natural to wonder whether two zooplankton could coexist in this system.
 If two zooplankton have different demands of nutrition - one is N-demanding, the other is P-demanding, can they coexist on one species of phytoplankton?
-It could happen.
-According to theoretical prediction (`Loladze`)

-it would be because of a balance between food quantity and quality
+It might happen, based on theoretical prediction (`Loladze et al. 2004 - Theor.
+Popul.
+Biol.`).
+Stable coexistence might occur due to a balance between food quality and quantity.

-If the two zooplankton can actually exist, will that enhance the coexistence of multiple phytoplankton as well?
+If the two zooplankton can actually coexist, will that enhance the coexistence of multiple phytoplankton as well?
 Because except phytoplanktons competing for the 2 resources, the existence of zooplankton also enables the apparent competition between the phytoplanktons.
 According to literature, if there is a trade-off between two phytoplankton (resource and grazing), then one  resource and one zooplankton could enhance the coexistence of these two phyto.
 Therefore, I predicted 2 resources and 2 zoo, should be able to maintain the coexistence of more phyto.
 Coexistence of phyto can in turn support 2 zoo as well.

 What else to consider?
 Mixotroph  and